QubitPi/management-blogs/docs/_posts/2021-03-29-janusgraph.md

 * TOC
 {:toc}

-> ⚠️ JanusGraph Doc is so horribly written!
-And their Docker image sucks!!!
-This post gives you much better materials
+> ⚠️ JanusGraph Doc is **so horribly written**. **Their Docker image sucks and doesn't work at all**.
+You would find
-> that help you jump up with JanusGraph with good experiences, because it
+> this post much more helpful than any other sources, because it
 >
 > * combines useful information from various sources and filter out stupid time-wasting texts
 > * provides copy-and-paste instructions on spinning up a perfect JanusGraph server instance